 Here is a brief breakdown to the procedures:

-• Serve contractor and contracts notices: Landlords are under a statutory obligation to inform contractors and also provide information to the RTM about contracts.
+- Serve contractor and contracts notices: Landlords are under a statutory obligation to inform contractors and also provide information to the RTM about contracts.
 The RTM company will need to decide whether it wants to retain the services of the various contractors or whether it would like to retain others.
-This must be done as soon as possible following service of the Claim Notice.
+These notices should be served on the determination date or as soon as reasonably practicable after that date.

 Right to Manage reform